pmbanka/akka-shards-spam-repro/README.md

 > dotnet run
 now it is possible to send messages on both nodes without issues by typing in terminals
 ```

-# UPADTE2:

-The issue appears for both IMessageExtractor implementations.
-The issue appears even when `remember-entities` is not used, like in this branch https://github.com/pmbanka/akka-shards-spam-repro/tree/no-remember-entities